Graduate Program Admissions

 - Please complete ECE Application Supplemental Document

-Application deadline dates for the ECE Department are February 1 for fall admission and November 1 for the spring semester.
+Application deadline dates for the ECE Department are April 1 for fall admission and November 1 for the spring semester.
+The application deadline has been extended to May 15, 2016.
 No other forms are required for applicants to be considered for Research Assistant positions.

 Submit applications electronically through the Office of Graduate and Professional Education.
 Apply online here.
 All materials should be uploaded into your application, see their website for FAQ regarding the application process.
 Questions not answered in the online resources can be directed to email@example.com